 Especially if you are trying to figure out how to interpret that criticism.

-Finally, I want to say that trying to build relationship and trust on youtube with your viewers using cruel and unjustified criticism of others is not a very inspiring trait.
+Finally, I want to say that trying to build relationships and trust on youtube by using cruel and unjustified criticism of others is not a very inspiring trait.

 Part Two – Digital Courses